markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 ![DevTools highlight the form element having a data-task-id attribute](./assets/lesson-3/1700-form-id.jpg)

-Congratulations, we're halfway there!
+Congratulations, we're halfway through this new feature!
 We haven't finished the ability to edit a task, of course, but this is a good milestone that's worth committing with Git.

 ## Save Edited Task